-So how do you approach creating a brand moodboard that will really empower your business and the direction you want to take it in?
+Creating a brand moodboard will empower your business and help you to form the direction you want to take your business in.

-My 4 brand words are organic, intuitive, ethical, collaborative, and I kept these 4 words in mind when creating my initial brand moodboard.
-You need to step a little outside of yourself for this and think of your brand as a separate entity and not just choose your personal preference.
-I’ve got a bright yellow rug in my house and love bolder colours for my interiors but I know this wasn’t right for my brand so I made sure I stayed true to my 4 words and chose nature inspired images and colours.
+My brand personality is organic, intuitive, ethical, collaborative, and this personality is reflected throughout my brand.
+You need to step a little outside of yourself for this and think of your brand as a separate entity and not just something that reflects your own personality.
+As an example, I’ve got a bright yellow rug in my house and love bolder colours for my interiors but I know this wasn’t right for my brand so I chose nature inspired images and colours for my brand.

 The 80p book I found at Lyme Park charity bookshop that features in my branding!

-3. CHOOSING THE RIGHT COLOURS FOR YOUR BRAND
+CHOOSING THE RIGHT COLOURS FOR YOUR business BRAND MOODBOARD

-A big part of branding is choosing the right colours and fonts for your brand.
+A big part of branding is choosing the right colours and fonts for your brand moodboard.
 Colour is psychologically influential and emotive.
 Do you want people to feel calm when they connect with your brand?
-Then natural cool colours will evoke that feeling.
 Are you cheeky, full of vibrancy?
-Then bold and bright yellows and pinks will help convey this side of the personality of your business.

-Your moodboard is all about exuding the feeling you want your brand to give people and you can use colours to influence their emotional response to your brand.
-You can also carry this through into the type of photography and fonts you will choose for your brand.
+Your business brand moodboard is all about exuding the feeling you want your brand to give people and you can use colours to influence their emotional response to your brand.

 Here is a brand moodboard I created for an accountant who is focussed on balance, warmth and working with entrepreneurs who want a business to support a balanced and holistic lifestyle.
 The brand words were warm, supportive, relatable and you can see how these words are reflected in the photography and colours chosen.

-Once you’ve created your brand moodboard then you can use this when you are communicating your brand to other people you may be working with.
+Your brand moodboard can be used use when you are communicating your brand to with your clients or collaborators.
 It can be great for a copywriter to see what your brand essence looks like so they can reflect it through the words they write.
 It’s also good to keep looking back at your moodboard when you are creating social posts, photography and anything branded to make sure it is on-brand and reflective of that brand essence.

-I usually recommend working with a designer to bring your brand vision to life so that your moodboard can then be translated into a full brand book telling your brand story and showing how all the different visual elements should look.
-To see how moodboards are translated into brandbooks then take a look at some of my latest branding projects here.
+I usually recommend working with a designer or taking an online branding course to bring your brand vision to life so that your brand moodboard can then be translated into a full brand book telling your brand story and showing how all the different visual elements should look.